 Cover with a layer of aluminum foil.
 Then plastic wrap.
 Then freeze.
 It will keep for one month in the freezer.

 Bake from frozen for one hour.
-Top with breadcrumb topping and place under the boiler for 15 minutes, or until the crumbs are golden.
+Top with breadcrumb topping and place under the broiler for 15 minutes, or until the crumbs are golden.

 Serving a crowd?
 Feel free to double this recipe and bake it in a 9x13 dish.